Oxilofrine: History

 Oxilofrine was originally developed in the 1930s as a cardiac stimulant.
 Trade names included Suprifen (Bayer) and, combined with an adenosine-containing standardized organ extract, Carnigen (Hoechst AG).

 In combination with normethadone, it was marketed as a cough suppressant under the trade name Ticarda.
 As of 2021, this formulation was still manufactured in Canada by Valeant and sold as Cophylac.

-Several other stimulants and vasodilators were developed as chemical derivatives of oxilofrine, such as buphenine.
+Several other sympathomimetics and vasodilators were developed as chemical derivatives of oxilofrine, such as the β2-adrenergic receptor agonists buphenine and isoxsuprine.